sgalich/interview-preparation/README.md

-# ⚡ MY INTERVIEW PREPARATION PLAN ⚡
+# ⚡ SOFTWARE ENGINEER PREPARATION PLAN ⚡

 This is my homepage for preparation to a software engineer interview.
   - [ABOUT](https://github.com/sgalich/interview-preparation/blob/main/0_about.md) <- container for all unsorted materials.